Sita Writer

 conveniences of a world-class hotel with the added benefit of being

-located in a setting of great natural beauty
+located in a setting of great natural beauty.

 Here you have a choice of lodging options from a room in a romantic Victorian Mansion